 The big Friday Premier League quiz

-Warm up for the weekend action with our Premier League teasers, powered by Opta data.
+Warm up for the weekend with our Premier League teasers, powered by Opta data.

 Tired of your mates recycling the same old football trivia questions from years gone by?